Retargeting Ads in Programmatic Advertising

 Understanding the importance of retargeting site visitors is crucial for advertisers.
 Site visitors are found to be 70% more likely to convert with a retargeting tactic.
-In layman terms, the retargeting definition translates to creating advertisements to connect to those who have already left a website.
-During the first visit, the site guest may not have been ready to make a purchase.
-Retargeting ads aim to sway that existing site guest to purchase on a subsequent visit.
+In layman’s terms, the retargeting definition is creating advertisements to connect to those who have already left a website.
+During the first visit, the site guest may not have been ready to purchase.
+Retargeting ads aim to sway that existing site visitors to purchase on a subsequent visit.
 Some of the most effective platforms in which an advertiser can retarget audiences are search engines, websites, audio, and even Connected TV/OTT.

-For an advertiser’s retargeting ads to encourage the prior site visitor to make the conversion, he or she must create or display relevant creative assets that engage and push their site visitors to return to his or her site.
-The retargeter typically uses ad types like banner ads that consist of text, images, video, or audio to remind the consumer what he or she was interested in on their prior visit.
+For retargeting ads to encourage the prior site visitor to make the conversion, the brand must create or display relevant creative assets that engage and push their site visitors to return to the site.
+The retargeting ad typically uses ad types like banner ads that consist of text, images, video, or audio to remind the consumer of their prior visit and to return.

-Many may also hear remarketing vs retargeting, but they’re actually interchangeable meanings.
+Many may also hear remarketing vs retargeting, but they’re interchangeable meanings.
 The remarketing definition, or the retargeting definition, is a way for advertisers to connect with their previously interactive site visitors or cart abandoners.
-Therefore, a remarketing strategy, or a retargeting strategy, is crucial in achieving a campaigns goal of keeping users engaged.
-In fact, retargeting cart abandoners with relevant ads can actually increase conversion rates up to 26%.
+Therefore, a remarketing strategy or a retargeting strategy is crucial in achieving a campaign’s goal of keeping users engaged.
+Retargeting cart abandoners with relevant ads can increase conversion rates by up to 26%.

-How is retargeting effective?
-An advertiser must first build a solid retargeting strategy or media plan on how to retarget their perfect audience.
-This consists of retargeting specific and interested demographics with the advertisers ad campaigns.
-An advertisers goal is to get these consumers to drive down the marketing funnel.
-Though, the ads may not aim to make instant and quick conversions, it’s an effective retargeting marketing strategy because of a variety of things depending on the advertisers campaign goal:
+How effective is retargeting?
+An advertiser must first build a solid retargeting strategy or media plan to retarget their perfect audience.
+This consists of retargeting specific and interested demographics with the advertiser’s ad campaigns.
+An advertiser’s goal is to get these consumers to drive down the marketing funnel.
+Though the ads may not aim to make instant and quick conversions, it’s an effective retargeting marketing strategy because of a variety of things depending on the advertiser’s campaign goal:

 - Brand retention